- Download our Moving to Thailand Guide (PDF)

-Most expats will be relieved to learn that Thailand has signed double-taxation avoidance agreements with a number of governments.
+Most expats will be relieved to learn that Thailand has signed double-taxation avoidance agreements with several governments.
 It should also be relatively simple for expats who retire in Thailand to access their pensions.

 Money in Thailand

-The official currency in Thailand is the Baht (THB), which is issued by the Bank of Thailand and has been in circulation since 1902.
-One baht is subdivided into 100 satang.
+The official currency in Thailand is the Baht (THB), which is issued by the Bank of Thailand.
+One baht is subdivided into 100 satangs.

 Banking in Thailand

-If living in Thailand without a work permit, some banks may reject a request to open an account.
-However, a different branch of the very same bank may approve the request, so it's worthwhile to keep trying different branches.
-Neatly dressed customers are more likely to be able to open an account, so dress smartly rather than wearing sandals or shorts.
-Be respectful of Thai customs and wai the bank manager
+For those living in Thailand without a work permit, some banks may reject a request to open an account.
+That said, a different branch of the same bank may approve the request, so it is worthwhile to keep trying other branches.

 Credit cards and ATMs

-It is possible for expats to get a credit card from a Thai bank but this can sometimes be a difficult task.
-Requirements vary between banks, but most, if not all, require a work permit, ideally one which has been held for a significant length of time such as six months, a year, or even two years.
-There is also a required minimum income and bank statements for a specified period must be provided.
-The longer an expat has been a client of a Thai bank the better their chances are of successfully applying for a credit card.
+Expats can get a credit card from a Thai bank, but this is sometimes a difficult task.
+Requirements vary between banks, but most, if not all, require a work permit, ideally one which has been held for a significant length of time.
+There is also a required minimum income, and bank statements for a specified period must be provided.
+The longer an expat has been a client of a Thai bank, the better their chances are of successfully applying for a credit card.

-All major banks have easy-to-find ATMs throughout the country.
-Some banks charge a flat monthly fee for ATM usage and others charge per transaction, sometimes with the bonus of a certain number of free transactions within a particular period.
+All major banks have easily locatable ATMs throughout the country.
+Some banks charge a flat monthly fee for ATM usage, and others charge per transaction, sometimes with the bonus of a certain number of free transactions within a particular period.

 Taxes in Thailand

-Tax returns are submitted yearly.
-Tax forms are usually in Thai so it is advisable to hire a Thai tax planner or a financial adviser to assist with this.
+Income tax rates in Thailand are progressive and range from 0 percent to 35 percent for those who earn above a certain threshold.
+Thailand has signed tax treaties with several countries worldwide, preventing double taxation for many expats.
+Tax returns are submitted annually.
+Tax forms are usually in Thai, so it is advisable to hire a Thai tax planner or a financial adviser to assist with this.